-Opens the Solver dialog.
+Opens the Solver dialogue box.
 A solver allows you to solve mathematical problems with multiple unknown variables and a set of constraints on the variables by goal-seeking methods.

 Enter or click the cell reference of the target cell.
-This field takes the address of the cell whose value is to be optimized.
+This field takes the address of the cell whose value is to be optimised.

 Maximum: Try to solve the equation for a maximum value of the target cell.

 Minimum: Try to solve the equation for a minimum value of the target cell.

 Value of: Try to solve the equation to approach a given value of the target cell.

 Enter the value or a cell reference in the text field.

 Enter the cell range that can be changed.
 These are the variables of the equations.

 Add the set of constraints for the mathematical problem.
 Each constraint is represented by a cell reference (a variable), an operator, and a value.